membrane-php/membrane-core/docs/result.md

 In the case that the external data fails validation i.e. `Result::invalid` the Result object will contain at least one Message Set.

 Message Sets provide details on why the external data has failed validation.

 They consist of two properties:

 * Fieldname: This specifies what part of the data was being validated when it failed.
 * Message: This specifies how the data failed validation.
+Message Sets can contain multiple messages.